Less Diverse, Less Safe: The Indirect But Pervasive Risk of Test-Time Scaling in Large Language Models: Experiments and Results

-\textbf{Baselines and Evaluation.} We compare \textsc{RefDiv} with two state-of-the-art jailbreak attack baselines: Greedy Coordinate Gradient (GCG) \citep{zou2023universaltransferableadversarialattacks}, and AutoDAN \citep{liu2024autodangeneratingstealthyjailbreak}.
-We conduct evaluation similar to AutoDAN and GCG, by measuring Attack Success Rate (ASR) for adversarial stress test strings that lead to harmful LLM generations.
+\looseness-1\textbf{Baselines and Evaluation.} We compare \textsc{RefDiv} with three state-of-the-art jailbreak attack baselines: Greedy Coordinate Gradient (GCG) \citep{zou2023universaltransferableadversarialattacks}, AutoDAN \citep{liu2024autodangeneratingstealthyjailbreak}, and AutoDAN-Turbo \citep{liu2024autodan}.
+Following the standard AutoDAN evaluation protocol, we evaluate GCG, AutoDAN, AutoDAN-Turbo, and \textsc{RefDiv} using Attack Success Rate (ASR), by measuring ASR for adversarial stress test strings that lead to harmful LLM generations.